rope

 Progressions for different movements will be shown, and everyone can go as far as they feel comfortable!

-Group Rope
+Group Doubles Rope

-Strong rope vocabulary, aerial inverts, and stamina of at least 5 mins in the air.
+Requirements: Strong rope vocabulary, aerial inverts, and stamina of at least 5 mins in the air.